-GABA is the most potent depressive neuroamine in human brains.
-It regulates many of the depressive and sedative actions in brain tissue and is critical for relaxation.
+GABA is a neurotransmitter with a number of functions in the brain.
+It regulates many depressive and sedative actions and is critical for relaxation.